You will pay in-state/in province tuition/fees directly to your host campus.

 Geography and Urban Studies: Applied Geography, Cartography, City Planning, Geographic Information Sciences & Emergency Management, Geography, Physical Geography, Planning, Regional Analysis/Planning, Urban Planning

-Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Dietetics, Exercise Science, Health Promotion, Health Services/Hospital Administration and Management, Medical Laboratory Technology, Medical Records Administration and Services, Respiratory Therapy, Therapeutic Recreation
+Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Dietetics, Exercise Science, Gerontology, Health Promotion, Health Services/Hospital Administration and Management, Medical Laboratory Technology, Medical Records Administration and Services, Public Health, Respiratory Therapy, Therapeutic Recreation, Wellness

-Industrial Studies: Industrial Education, Industrial Technology, Industrial Technology Management
+Industrial Studies: Construction Management, Industrial Education, Industrial Technology, Industrial Technology Management

 Information Studies: Computer Science, Computer Technology